dhrubajyoti98/HPPWB/README.md

 ```

 &rarr; To re-run the benchmark after changing the parameter values in the ```bench_parameters.config``` file, *there is no need to recomplie the source* - you can run the benchmark again directly.

+&rarr; Separate benchmark parameter files can be generated and saved.
+All the environment variables declared in ```bench_parameters.config``` should be redefined in the corresponding file and the name of the file should be used in place of ```bench_parameters.config``` while running the benchmark.

 ## Sample Output